 “What’s the big deal?
 Everyone’s doing it!”

-You have a good argument there.
-Many, many people are using selfies in professional profiles, social media, and even on resume headers.
 Honestly, many people may not even notice.
 But keep in mind a few words that tend to be associated with selfies and see if any of them are in the ballpark of how you want to be portrayed professionally:

 • Youthful.
 You have to admit that teenagers and young adults eat up a big chunk of the selfie market.
 There’s nothing wrong with that, but your photo should represent your professional experience.